nanjiangshu/proq3/README.md

 * -repack             Controls whether the side chain rebuilding and energy minimization steps should be performed before evaluating the model structure.
 This takes more time, but the results are usually a little bit more accurate.

+*  -use_constant_seed yes|no    Whether to use a constant seed when runing Rosetta for side chain repacking (default: yes) Choosing 'yes' provides more reproducible results, because the random seed is constant when running Rosetta.

 * -deep               Controls whether we should use deep learning version of the predictor (ProQ3D) or SVM (ProQ3)